 Junior Academic Awards Ceremony

-On Wednesday 7 February, we hosted our Junior Academic Awards Ceremony for Academic Achievements in 2017 for Grades 8 to 11.
-The event was attended parents, invited guests, staff and boys, as well as Guest Speaker, Mr Colwyn Thomas.
+On Friday 1 February, we hosted our Junior Academic Awards Ceremony to celebrate the academic achievements of the young men of Durban High School in 2018 for Grades 8 to 11.
+The event was attended by parents, invited guests, staff and boys, as well as Guest Speaker, Dr Jonathan Spanos.

 The main awards for the day were the Top 3 pupils in each grade.
 They were as follows:

-Shay Naidoo (3rd), Neeven Naidoo (2nd), and Mahil Dessai who took first place and was presented a Certificate of Merit, the award for Engineering Graphics and Design, Life Orientation, Life Sciences, The PricewaterhouseCoopers Award for Mathematics, as well as the UKZN Outstanding Achievement Award for Mathematics and Physical Sciences.
+Rashae Govender who took 1st place and was presented a Certificate of Merit, the subject prizes for Afrikaans, Life Orientation, Physical Sciences and Life Sciences, The PricewaterhouseCoopers Award for Mathematics, as well as the UKZN Outstanding Achievement Award for Mathematics and Physical Sciences.

-Durban High School congratulates all the prize winners and thanks Mr Thomas for taking time out of his busy schedule to share his story with the guests.
+Durban High School congratulates all the prize winners and thanks Dr Spanos for taking time out of his busy schedule to share his story with the boys and guests.